BigBeardo/rotary-robot-ai/README.md

 **I made this for my 3 year old daughter.
 She can pick up her rotary phone handset, ask for a Bluey episode, or to talk to grandma.
 Robot makes it happen!**

-Rotary Robot breathes absurd, futuristic life into standard SIP/analog telephones.
+Rotary Robot breathes absurd, retro-futuristic life into standard SIP/analog telephones.
 It transforms any connected phone into a multi-room, AI-powered smart home hub.
-Pick up the handset, wait for the AI to greet you, and simply ask it to play a movie, check the weather, or transfer your call to Grandma.
+Pick up the handset, wait for Rotary Robot to greet you in his awesome 1980s computer voice, and simply ask him to play a movie, check the weather, or transfer your call to Grandma.

 No coding required.
 Everything is managed through a beautiful, live Web GUI.